SMNP Reviews is now powered by Blueprint Test Prep! Learn More

 I didn’t start looking for a job until after I graduated and before I took the boards.
 I was mostly looking for long-term care positions because I really wanted to work with older adults.

 At first, I put most of my effort into finding those positions, but there weren’t many available that were within a reasonable driving distance.
 Then, I focused on any primary care job that was accepting new graduates.
-I had three not-so-great interviews before applying for the position that became my first NP job.
+I had three not-so-great interviews before applying for the position that became my first nurse practitioner job.

 The position was in a family practice clinic in a well-established medical system with a long-standing history of utilizing nurse practitioners and other advanced practice providers.
 While they weren’t my first choice, they were accepting applications for new graduates, so I took a chance and applied.